U.S. airlines double down on request for cash as senate leader touts 'loans'

 Senate Democratic Leader Chuck Schumer said "the airline industry just spent billions and billions in stock buybacks in the last two years?liquidity that would come in handy at a time like this."

-He added any bailout must have "conditions to make sure the interests of labor are given priority, that corporations can?t buy back stock, reward executives, or lay off workers."
+He added any bailout must have "conditions to make sure the interests of labour are given priority, that corporations can?t buy back stock, reward executives, or lay off workers."

 Earlier, U.S. Treasury Secretary Steven Mnuchin said that equity stakes could be a part of the hundreds of billions of dollars in aid to airlines and larger companies that Trump's administration is proposing.